pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ## Current Progress

-- We are investigating Google's latest sampler (which seems to yield better results than MultiDiffusion?
-We are not sure.)
+- Local prompt control is about to complete.
-- Local prompt control is in progress.
-Automatic regional prompting is in consideration.
+- Automatic regional prompting is in consideration.
 - Video translation via MultiDiffusion frame interpolation still need proof-of-concept.

 ****